skmichaelson/fitnessapp/README.md

 * CSS

 TODO:
+* Reduce bloat and complexity to bump code climate score
 * Use Backbone.js for adding foods and searching for foods
 * Create graphs for user reports
 * Allow users to have favorite foods